samithseu/string-to-unicode-vba/README.md

 # String To Unicde For VBA

-This is a simple script that converts a string to unicode code in VBA.
+This is a simple script that converts a string to unicode code for using in VBA.
 I created this because VBA doesn't support Khmer language, so I had to convert the string to unicode code.

 ## Usage